sajanv88/cv-rewrite/README.md

 choice, via one environment variable.
 The whole app ships as a **single Docker image**: FastAPI serves both the JSON API and the React web app from one port.

+> 📖 **Read the full story:** [I built an open source CV rewriter with Claude and FastAPI — here's what I learned](https://medium.com/@sajanvtech/i-built-an-open-source-cv-rewriter-with-claude-and-fastapi-here-is-what-i-learned-f37a8431bc89)

 ---

 ## Contents